open-vela/external_protobuf/protoc-artifacts/README.md

 * [build-zip.sh](build-zip.sh): script to package published maven artifacts in our release page.

+The [pom.xml](pom.xml) file specifies configuration details used by Maven to publish the protoc binaries.
+This is only used internally for releases.

 ## Maven Location
 The published protoc artifacts are available on Maven here: